The State of Communication and Privacy Law in Peru (2020)

 Does the State report on the number of requests to access communications data?

 The Law of Transparency and Access to Public Information compels the State to make public the information that it creates or that is in its possession, with certain exceptions.
-However, in practice, the information on the details of the requests (quantity, percentage of acceptance or rejection, cases resolved, cases pending resolution, closed cases, etc.) is not public but it could be accessible through FOIA requests.SEE MORE
+However, in practice, the information on the details of the requests (quantity, percentage of acceptance or rejection, cases resolved, cases pending resolution, closed cases, etc.) can only be accessed through FOIA requests if that report has already been produced.SEE MORE

 Is there any legal limitation that prohibits companies from publishing transparency reports?